shlienlab/raccoon/docs/clustering.rst

 format, following that o of scikit-learn's :code: `silhouette_score`.
 It should take as inputs a feature array and an array-like list of labels for each sample.
 It should also accept a scikit-compatible metric with the :code: `metric` flag.
+:code:`raccoon` maximizes the objective function so make sure the direction of your objective function is correct.
+A custom baseline score can be provided with :code:`baseline`.

 Population Cutoff
 -----------------